vanitokurason/useingGitFlow/README.md

 # guesthouse
 web application for guesthouse

-1. Импортируем файл test_db_structure.sql в базу данных. На выходе получаем две таблицы: Users и Messages;
-2. В файле config/connection.php прописываем настройки для подключения к текущей базе данных;
-3. Из корневого каталога запускаем команду composer install...
+/**
+1. Import test_db_structure.sql into database;
+2. Specify the settings for connecting to the database at config/connection.php file;
+3. Run 'composer install' from root dir to create autoload file...
+*/